-If you’re being chased by a very hungry bear and you have an angry live salmon wriggling around in underwear, thinking affirmations and telling yourself not to worry because everything will be ok, probably wont help (not you or the salmon anyway, the bear will be fine with it).
+If you’re being chased by a very hungry bear and you have an angry live salmon wriggling around in underwear, repeating positive affirmations and telling yourself not to worry because everything will be ok, probably won’t help (not you or the salmon anyway, the bear will be fine with it).

 Being optimistic that you have the power to change things however, would encourage you to look for solutions.

-Kahneman is a giant in the fields of behavioral economics and the psychology of decision making and this book demonstrates why.
+Kahneman is a giant in the fields of behavioral economics and the psychology of decision making.
+This book demonstrates why.

 If you want to understand more about cognitive biases, flaws in your clients thinking (and your own too) and why we so often jump to erroneous conclusions convinced we are right, then buy this book.